Southwest Popular Culture Association

 This special issue of Resilience: A Journal of the Environmental Humanities invites authors to interrogate imagined alternatives to existing systems of knowledge and distributions of power.
 We are interested in submissions engaging with a wide variety of subjects, genres, mediums, time periods, and national origins: from cyberpunk to steampunk, and from Gothic fiction to fan fiction.
 We also want to encourage authors to imagine alternative formats for their own work.
 In addition to traditional essays, we will also consider roundtables, interviews, photo essays, web comics, YouTube videos, Flash animations, web-based games, and other creative works.

-Game projects: I’m working on an RPG based loosely on John Scalzi‘s “Straight White Male: The Lowest Difficult Setting There Is” and a Twine game modeled after Scott McCloud’s Understanding Comics but with the definition of video games as its subject.
+Game projects: I’m working with Kishonna Gray on an RPG about the recent spate of “Barbeque Becky” stories in the news (based loosely on John Scalzi‘s “Straight White Male: The Lowest Difficult Setting There Is“) and another game project modeled after Scott McCloud’s Understanding Comics but with the definition of video games as its subject.

 Conceptualizing a couple of new pieces on the gendering of artificial intelligences as well as a piece on the rhetoric of the “digital native” and how it captures the utopian desires and the neoliberal failings of Internet culture.